pypsa-meets-earth/pypsa-earth/README.md

 There are multiple ways to get involved and learn more about our work.
 That's how we organise ourselves:

 - [**Discord NEW!
 (Open)**](https://discord.gg/AnuJBk23FU)
-  - Chat with the community, team up on features, exchange with developers, code in voice channels
+  - chat with the community, team up on features, exchange with developers, code in voice channels
+  - registration and usage is for free
       <p align="left">
         <a href="https://discord.gg/AnuJBk23FU">
           <img src="https://discord.com/assets/cb48d2a8d4991281d7a6a95d2f58195e.svg" width="150">